Governance statement

 Governance structure

-I discharge my responsibility through assurance from the Accountable Officer and the Executive Team, and through assurance and challenge by the Board, the Audit and Risk Assurance Committee, the Quality Committee and the Remuneration and Nominations Committee.
+I discharge my responsibility through assurance from the Chief Executive Officer, the Executive Team, and through assurance and challenge by the Board and its committees.

 Accounting Officer, Ombudsman and Chair